narindergupta/kafka-charm/README.md

-# kafka-schnapp
+# kafka-charm

-It's a snap.
-It's a charm.
-It's a schnapp.

-This project compiles Kafka 2.2.1 from source into a snap and embeds that into a charm that then operates it.
-Because the snap is installed locally, there is no concern over auto-upgrades in snaps.
+This charm will use deb package from Ubuntu private PPA.

 # Building

-    make sysdeps
-    make all
+    cd src
+    charm build

-Will build the Kafka snap, and then the charm in `charm/builds/kafka`.
+Will build the Kafka charm, and then the charm in `/tmp/charm-builds`.

 # Operating

-This charm does not require any configuration.
+This charm require the private ppa configuration.
 It relates to zookeeper and scales horizontally by adding units.
-It supports Juju storage.

-The snap uses strict confinement with the removable-media plug to support storage.

-    juju deploy ./charm/builds/kafka
+    juju deploy /tmp/charm-builds/kafka
     juju deploy zookeeper
     juju relate kafka zookeeper

-The charm also supports storage:

-    juju add-storage kafka/0 logs=1G

 # Notes